- Chart

 Volatility

-The ETF exhibits moderate to high historical volatility, consistent with the growth-oriented nature of the technology and cybersecurity sectors.
+The ETF exhibits moderate to high historical volatility, consistent with its focus on growth-oriented technology stocks, particularly those in the dynamic cybersecurity sector.

 Market Risk